Septima/spatialsuite-s4/README.md

 #### 8. [Problems](#problems)

 ## <a name="description"></a> 1.
 Description
-Septima Search for Spatial Suite is a search tool.
-In addition to [smartAddress](https://smartadresse.dk/), kortforsyningens [GeoSearch] (http://www.kortforsyningen.dk/dokumentation/geonoeglergeosearch) and services offered by Septima.
+Septima Search for Spatial Suite (s4) is a search tool.
+The user can search [smartAddress](https://smartadresse.dk/), kortforsyningens [GeoSearch] (http://www.kortforsyningen.dk/dokumentation/geonoeglergeosearch) and cvr and plan services offered by Septima.

-The tool will also search local Spatial Suite data as well as themes, workspaces and favorites.
+S4 will also search local Spatial Suite data as well as themes, workspaces and favorites.

 S4 product page: http://www.septima.dk/p_s4/